techidaily/site-desktop-recording/source/_posts/new-mastering-online-meetings-best-choices.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983473/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## Part 3: What is a Webinar Software?

-Besides the hardware, you will also need the proper software to set up your first webinar.
-Even though live streaming is possible without the use of software products that are optimized for webinar creation, most computer programs for production of webinars offer powerful tools that broaden the range of things you can do while broadcasting.

-A well-rounded webinar software enables you to set up a registration page, chat with participants or use pop-up windows that allow attendees to purchase the products or services you're offering.
-However, the key ingredient of any powerful webinar software are the metrics tools that let you monitor user engagement and other statistics that are important to the success of your webinars.

 ## Part 4: 4 Types of Webinars